quantum-brackets/45group/README.md

 **45 Booking** is a comprehensive hospitality management application.
 It allows users to search for and book hotels, event centers, and restaurants.
 The platform also includes a full-featured administrative dashboard for staff and administrators to manage listings, users, bookings, and reviews.

 Key features include:
-- Secure user authentication and profile management.
+- Secure user authentication, profile management, and password reset via email.
 - Guest checkout with provisional account creation.
+- Automated email notifications for account creation and booking status changes.
 - Advanced search and filtering for listings.
 - A complete booking and reservation workflow with status management.
 - Role-Based Access Control (RBAC) for `guest`, `staff`, and `admin` roles.